cuprumcomputer/arcticlime/README.md

 # Arctic Lime Platformer

-This is a relatively simple platformer that I created with SDL.
-Its physics and map structure are based off of a tile-based system.
+Arctic Lime is a 2D platformer framework built with SDL.
+Its physics system is built from scratch using tile-based collision.